awsdocs/amazon-ecs-developer-guide/doc_source/create-standard-load-balancer.md

 ## Create an Amazon ECS service<a name="load-balancer-create-service"></a>

 After your load balancer is created, you can specify it in a service definition when you create a service\.
-For more information, see [Creating a service](create-service.md)\.
+For more information, see [Creating an Amazon ECS service](create-service.md)\.